Map of the Ancient Middle East in 3500 BCE, showing the merging Sumerian civilization in Mesopotamia.

 As well as criminal law, there was a well-developed body of civil law.
 Contracts, deeds and agreements had to be written on a clay tablet, witnessed on oath and placed in the temple archives, so that in case of dispute they could be referred to later.

-Warfare was endemic in early Mesopotamian society, as cities quarrelled over land and water rights.
+Warfare was endemic in early Mesopotamian society, as cities quarreled over land and water rights.
 The Sumerian city-states organized the first true armies (as opposed to warrior bands) in history.

 We know very little about how these armies were composed or organized.
 Fragmentary evidence suggests that there was a small permanent corps of trained soldiers, which would be supplemented in times of war by a larger group of citizens, called up until they were no longer needed (presumably at the end of the years’ fighting season).

-Their elite soldiers were armed with bronze armour and weapons, and less-well armed but more mobile troops were deployed slings and bows and arrows.
+Their elite soldiers were armed with bronze armor and weapons, and less-well armed but more mobile troops were deployed slings and bows and arrows.

 (Click here for the Assyrian army, which brought Mesopotamian warfare to its peak.)